 Get Ahead of Cluster Headache Season with a Non-Invasive, Non-Drug Solution

 If you’re in search of a non-drug treatment option to add to your cluster headache toolkit, talk to your health care provider about gammaCore™ non-invasive vagus nerve stimulator (nVNS).
 This FDA-cleared, handheld device is available with a prescription.
 It helps to prevent painful cluster headache attacks when used as little as twice a day for less than five minutes per treatment session.
-You can also use it up to 24 times daily to help treat unexpected attacks.
+As part of cluster headaches supportive therapy, you can also use it up to 24 times daily to help treat unexpected attacks.

 To see if gammaCore nVNS is right for you, visit our clinic finder to locate a health care provider near you, or contact our dedicated Customer Experience team at 888-903-2673 or customerservice@electrocore.com.